STAFFSCANNER TERMS AND CONDITIONS

 Screen: carry out pre-vetting checks to the level and criteria as established by Staffscanners standard practices and Screening shall be construed accordingly.

-Temporary Worker: A Worker Introduced and supplied by Staffscanner to the Client to provide services to the Client not as an employee of the Client, who is deemed to be an agency worker for the purposes of regulation 3 of the AWR 2010.
+Temporary Worker: Worker Introduced and supplied by Staffscanner to the Client to provide services to the Client not as an employee of the Client, who is deemed to be an agency worker for the purposes of regulation 3 of the AWR 2010.

 Temporary Worker Fees: has the meaning given in Clause 6.1.